Projects

 Event Driven, Finite State Machine, FSM, MISRA, CERT, Reusable Component

-Board Support Package (BSP) for PIC32MK MCU
+Newly support Board Support Package for Microchip PIC32MK.

 Developing a robust, reusable Hardware Abstraction Layer (HAL) and Board Support Package (BSP) represents a formidable undertaking.
 Yet, this is an ideal and effective method for microcontroller migration and the creation of new drivers.
 The versatility of this BSP, coupled with its generic HAL, proves invaluable, potentially affording companies significant reductions in development time.